 1. Cryptocurrencies and NFTs

 Well, you would definitely have heard about these two digital assets.
 Cryptocurrencies and NFTs have become buzzwords in the last couple of years.
 Cryptocurrencies are virtual currencies based on blockchain; Bitcoin, Ethereum, USD coin, etc., are some of the popular examples.
-Cryptocurrencies can further be divided into different types based on the purpose of their creation, such as payment tokens, utility tokens, exchange tokens, etc. You can read more about them here.
+You can further divide them into different types of cryptocurrencies based on the purpose of their creation, such as payment tokens, utility tokens, exchange tokens, etc.

 On the other hand, NFT is a digital form of any art, photograph, or unique physical/digital item.
-NFTs are created to store the value of physical/digital items in a virtual format.
+They store the value of physical/digital items in a virtual format.

 2. Asset-backed tokens